Gooner-Jones/Microsoft-Fabric-ZedaFleet-Analysis-Project/README.md

 ### Bronze Layer (Raw Data Ingestion)

-What It Does: Stores raw ERP extracts, rental logs, leasing contracts, maintenance events, and IoT telemetry.
+**What It Does**: Stores raw ERP extracts, rental logs, leasing contracts, maintenance events, and IoT telemetry.

-How We Do It: Land CSV/JSON extracts and IoT feeds into the Fabric Lakehouse.
+**How To Do It**: Land CSV/JSON extracts and IoT feeds into the Fabric Lakehouse.

-Why It’s Important: Preserves original operational data for audit and traceability.
+**Why It’s Important**: Preserves original operational data for audit and traceability.

 ### Silver Layer (Data Transformation)

-What It Does: Cleans and structures the raw data into domain tables: customers, vehicles, rentals, contracts, maintenance, telemetry, and interactions.
+**What It Does**: Cleans and structures the raw data into domain tables: customers, vehicles, rentals, contracts, maintenance, telemetry, and interactions.

-How We Do It: Use PySpark + Delta tables for standardized schemas and consistent data quality.
+**How To Do It**: Use PySpark + Delta tables for standardized schemas and consistent data quality.

-Why It’s Important: Provides a trusted, structured foundation for analytics.
+**Why It’s Important**: Provides a trusted, structured foundation for analytics.

 ### Gold Layer (Data Enrichment)

-What It Does: Enriches Silver data with KPIs and business-friendly views (e.g., vehicle_lifecycle, branch_revenue_summary, maintenance_financials, customer_interaction_summary).
+**What It Does**: Enriches Silver data with KPIs and business-friendly views (e.g., vehicle_lifecycle, branch_revenue_summary, maintenance_financials, customer_interaction_summary).

-How We Do It: Join domain tables, add derived fields like utilization_rate, cost_per_km, revenue_per_vehicle, and save as Delta views.
+**How To Do It**: Join domain tables, add derived fields like utilization_rate, cost_per_km, revenue_per_vehicle, and save as Delta views.

-Why It’s Important: Creates ready-to-consume insights for reporting and analysis.
+**Why It’s Important**: Creates ready-to-consume insights for reporting and analysis.

 ---

-## Power BI Visualisation

-What It Does: Visualises KPIs like utilization trends, branch revenue distribution, downtime hotspots, and maintenance vs profit margins.

-How We Do It: Connect Power BI directly to Gold Layer views for interactive dashboards.

-Why It’s Important: Makes complex fleet data accessible and actionable for stakeholders.

 ## Orchestration with Data Factory

-What It Does: Automates ingestion, transformation, and enrichment.
+**What It Does**: Automates ingestion, transformation, and enrichment.

-How We Do It: Schedule Data Factory pipelines to refresh data daily.
+**How To Do It**: Schedule Data Factory pipelines to refresh data daily.

-Why It’s Important: Ensures leadership always has up-to-date insights.
+**Why It’s Important**: Ensures leadership always has up-to-date insights.

 ---

 ## Executive Summary

-Utilization: Economy and commercial vehicles deliver the highest usage, while premium vehicles show underutilization.
+**Utilization**: Economy and commercial vehicles deliver the highest usage, while premium vehicles show underutilization.

-Revenue Distribution: Gauteng dominates revenue share, creating geographic dependency.
+**Revenue Distribution**: Gauteng dominates revenue share, creating geographic dependency.

-Cost vs Profitability: Maintenance costs rising faster than profits in older fleets.
+**Cost vs Profitability**: Maintenance costs rising faster than profits in older fleets.

-Customer Engagement: Corporate clients generate the majority of leasing revenue but show low engagement in loyalty programs.
+**Customer Engagement**: Corporate clients generate the majority of leasing revenue but show low engagement in loyalty programs.

 Insights Deep Dive